wpmccormack/e1039-analysis/ChamRealizationDev/README.md

 root -b Fun4AllStep2.C
 ```

-This step includes the track reconstruction and the analysis.
+This step reads the DST file (`DST.root`) created in the previous step.
+It applies the chamber realization and then reconstruct and analyze tracks.
+Results of the analysis will appear under `AnaTrack_real/`.

+You compare `AnaTrack_raw/` and `AnaTrack_real/` to evaluate the effect of the chamber realization.

 ## Contact